laets24/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 x_train ,  y_train ,  x_test ,  y_test ,  subject_train  and  subject_test

 > activity_labels dataset :
-    ActId : Identify the activity type
+    activityNum : Identify the activity type
-    ActType : Type of activity
+    ActivityType : Label od type of activity

 > subject_train dataset :
-    SubjId : identifies the subject
+    subject : identifies the subject

 > Xs and Ys datasets
     Features[,2] : the features come from the features dataset and we include on the Xs datasets